Now

 King County created the PFD by ordinance in 2010.
 The county's hotels—Seattle and Eastside—pay the lodging tax.
 The county offered $100 million during COVID when the SCC couldn't finance the Summit.
 Sound Transit sold the Convention Place property to the PFD for $161 million—$20 million cash and a 30-year promissory note—and has a direct financial interest in the PFD's continued solvency.
 The KC executive appoints three of nine board members.
 And the KC executive has a relationship with Bellevue's leadership that neither the governor nor the mayor can replicate—because the county is the jurisdiction that contains both cities.

-Here's what the KC executive sees: two publicly funded convention centers in the same county, taxing the same hotel base, connected by a twenty-five-minute train ride, competing with each other for the same mid-size bookings.
+Here's what the KC executive sees: two publicly funded convention centers in the same county, taxing the same hotel base, connected by a less than 30-minute train ride, competing with each other for the same mid-size bookings.
 One is a 54,000-square-foot facility that runs 300 events a year, stays solvent, and just completed a major expansion.
-The other is burning through reserves at $35 million a year, and its own CEO calls the situation fragile.
+The other has run its operating reserve from over $200 million down to $16 million, and its own CEO calls the situation fragile.
 The county is funding both sides of a competition that neither side can win cleanly.

 The answer is to stop competing.
 King County Conventions: one regional entity, one sales team, one brand.
 The Summit handles the national-scale conventions that need 400,000 square feet—events Bellevue physically can't host.
 Meydenbauer handles the mid-size market where Bellevue's hotels, restaurants, tax advantage, and Crosslake access make it the stronger pitch.
 A planner calls KCC and gets directed to the right venue.
 The two facilities stop cannibalizing each other and start selling a region.